-Whether you are seeing your consultant, a nurse or any other individual at the hospital it is important that you get the most out of your appointment.
-People often say they forget parts of what have been discussed during the consultation, this is because there is often lots of new information to take in using many words and terms that you may not be familiar with.
+Whether you are seeing your consultant, a nurse or any other professional at the hospital it is important that you get the most out of your appointment.
+People often say they forget parts of what has been discussed during the consultation; this is because there is often lots of new information to take in using many words and terms that you may not be familiar with.
 Here are some hints and tips to enable you to get the most out of your appointment.

 Plan your questions - write them down and don't be afraid to get your piece of paper or note pad out during your appointment.

 Write and keep notes - during the consultation don't be afraid to write down the important parts of the conversation.